coderefinery/coderefinery.org/content/blog/2022-10-31-co-teaching.md

 it might work, if you can keep the co-instructor discipline working well - but that might easily be forgotten if there are many questions from the audience.

+Overall, co-teaching has revolutionized our teaching: we can feel more interactive in large courses, we can bring in new instructors more quickly, and we can teach better.
+It really seems to solve the boring "500-person lecture" problems that I had when I was in university.